1 9 3 9

 18th Carried out patrol in NW Approaches to

-intercept enemy shipping on passage to ports in
+intercept enemy shipping on passage to

 October